PARIOT: Anti-Repackaging for IoT Firmware Integrity

-To demonstrate the applicability and the feasibility of \methodname{}, we developed \toolname{} (i.e., \underline{PATRIOT} for \underline{I}ntegrated \underline{C}-based Firmware) to support the protection of IoT firmware designed in C/C++ programming language.
-The tool is publicly available on GitHub at \cite{patriot}. \toolname{} consists of two main modules: \begin{itemize} \item \moduleone{}.
+\begin{itemize} \item \moduleone{}.
 This module works directly on the firmware source code and is responsible for parsing of the source code, detect the QCs, and build of CLBs (Steps 1-3 of the protection process). \item \moduletwo{}.
-This module processes the compiled IoT firmware and it is responsible for computing the signature-verification digests of AT checks and encrypting the CLBs (Steps 4-5 of Figure \ref{fig:IoT_antirepackaging_process}). \end{itemize}
+This module processes the compiled IoT firmware and is responsible for computing the signature-verification digests of the AT checks and encrypting the CLBs (Steps 4-5 of Figure \ref{fig:IoT_antirepackaging_process}). \end{itemize}

 \moduleone{} is built using the Python language and leverages the Clang library\footnote{https://github.com/llvm-mirror/clang/tree/master/bindings/python} to pre-process the C/C++ source code.